reefactor/brainfood_reference/README.md

 > Tension is who you think you should be.
 Relaxation is who you are
 > — Buddhist saying

+> To express yourself in freedom, you must die to everything of yesterday.
+From the ‘old’, you derive security; from the ‘new’, you gain the flow
+> – Bruce Lee

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled same as human forebrain cortex depends on midbrain infrastructure,